OCPDemos/WhatTheHack/027-DevOpsWithGitHub/readme.md

 ## Learning Objectives

-This hack will help you learn:
+This DevOps with GitHub hack will help you learn:

 1. How to use GitHub to manage source control
 1. How to use GitHub for Project Management